JerpJorp/ngx-smart-canvas/projects/ngx-smart-canvas/README.md

 # NgxSmartCanvas
-This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.0.

 * The library contains a component (lib-ngx-smart-canvas) and a service (NgxSmartCanvasService)
 * The component that hosts a canvas element and manages interactions by the user for tranlating (by dragging mouse) and zooming (using mouse wheel).